nopnop2002/Arduino-MatrixControl/README.md

 - MatrixControl-Scroll-FullSpeed
  Full speed scrolling with the MatrixControl library.
 For speed comparison. __It ends in an instant.__
 - MatrixControl-Scroll-RightToLeft
+ Scroll from right to left using the MatrixControl library.
+- MatrixControl-Scroll-LeftToRight
  Scroll from left to right using the MatrixControl library.

 # Normal display